 In addition, you can opt for connections to be encrypted with standard SSL encryption.

 Admittedly, keeping track of the physical token and using it each time can feel a bit of a chore.
-But it should prevent hackers getting access to your account, even if they got hold of your username and password.
+But it should prevent hackers from getting access to your account, even if they got hold of your username and password.

 Interactive Brokers Final Verdict